YOUR QUESTIONS ANSWERED.

 Just started looking into CCRCs (continuing care retirement communities) and other options for senior living?
 There’s a wealth of good information below to help you make an informed decision.

 Always!
-And guests are more than welcome to enjoy recreational facilities, dining, amenities and activities with you.
+And guests are more than welcome to enjoy recreational amenities, dining and special programs with you.
 They can stay in your home, and we also have guest rooms you can reserve and rent for your family and friends.

 Of course!
 Pets are family, too!
 This is a pet-friendly campus and we welcome cats, dogs, fish and birds upon approval.
 When you visit, ask about the pet policy and approval process, and put your mind at ease.

 Absolutely!
 We always encourage residents to be participants in our Resident Council.
-You can actively participate in important decisions that affect activities, outings, dining, programming, and more.
+You can actively participate in important decisions that affect entertainment, outings, dining, programming, and more.

-None of us can predict tomorrow, and if you were to live out your days in your Independent Living apartment home without ever needing long-term care, you’d be a fortunate person.
-However, if you develop medical needs that can’t be met by your Independent Living community, you would have to move into a care center and pay the market rate, which can be surprisingly high.
-The monthly cost for Skilled Nursing, for example, averages between $4,502 and $7,604 in this area, plus the costs of the move, at a time when your body (and your family) is already stressed.
-Ask yourself how much peace of mind is worth to you.
+None of us can predict tomorrow, and if you were to live out your days in your Independent Living residence without ever needing long-term care, you’d be a fortunate person.
+However, if you develop medical needs, you would have to move into a care center and pay the market rate, which can be surprisingly high.
+Consider that this may occur at a time when your body (and your family) is already stressed.
+At PineCrest, those who live in Independent Living prior to a care need can receive significant discounts for care, plus, the transition tends to be less stressful within the continuum of care provided on one campus.
+Your care team will be comprised of folks you already know, plus, the great friends you’ve made along the way remain nearby!
+Having a plan like the one available at PineCrest seems to check all the boxes of a smart plan.
+Besides, how much is peace of mind worth to you?

 Regardless of whether your loved one may need more assistance than Independent Living can provide, it’s always wise to start with a physician’s exam.
 After abilities to meet daily living and medical needs have been assessed, our professional team is better able to advise you, as well as provide information, answer questions, and help you determine the best decision for you and your family.